pansong291/PianoWizard/README_en.md

 ### Problems Encountered

-1. The guzheng in "Justice Online" is really laggy and often disrupts the rhythm of the music.
+1. The Gu Zheng in "Justice Online" is really laggy and often disrupts the rhythm of the music.
 That is, sometimes there is a delay, causing it to combine with the next syllable.
-2. In "Yuanmeng Zhixing", the same key cannot be pressed continuously in a short period of time.
+2. In "Fun Party", the same key cannot be pressed continuously in a short period of time.
 You can try it yourself.
 If you quickly press a key three times, it will only sound twice.
 3. So far, there haven't been any problems encountered in "Sky: Children of the Light", "Heartbeat Town", and "Harry Potter: Magic Awakened".